Inference for Median and a Generalization of HulC: Generalized HulC

-To show that G-HulC maintains the required coverage for asymptotically median unbiased estimators we will use Theorem~\ref{thm:quantile_coverage} with $\widehat{\theta}_j, 1\le j\le B$ as the sample.
+To show that GHulC maintains the required coverage for asymptotically median unbiased estimators we will use Theorem~\ref{thm:quantile_coverage} with $\widehat{\theta}_j, 1\le j\le B$ as the sample.
 Let $\mathcal{E}_{B}$ be the maximum of median biases of these estimators, i.e.,

 \begin{theorem} If $W_1, \ldots, W_N$ are independent observations, then for any $B \ge \log_2(2/\alpha)$,